Recipes from professional Chef Tallyrand:

 column last week looked and talked a little about garlic

-. as promised then, it’s a follow up this week about
+so as promised it is a follow up this week about this

 millennia garlic has held many important roles in daily